shannpersand/comic-shanns/README.md

 Are you the kind of person that uses Comic Sans in presentations?
 Do you lie awake every night dreaming about a world where you could write your code in Comic Sans where it looks just as beautiful as on your dear presentations?
 Wait no more!
 I present to you **Comic Shanns**!
 The Comic Sans inspired monospaced font that's coming to a terminal or editor near you!

 ## Update 2023-03 (v1.3.0)
-- Added aditional characters, like like ƿ and ∃.
+- Added aditional characters, like ƿ and ∃.

 ## Update 2023-02
 - Added Braille characters (⢩ ⢪ ⢫ ⢬ ⢯ ⢿ ⣁ ⣂ ⣃ ⣇ ⠿ ⠾ ⠪⠘), usually used for progress indicators in terminals.